angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 and can rely on basics and Petals to fix for any splash colours.
 This can slow the deck down and make cards like :card[Daze] much worse for early turns but is perfectly serviceable.
-You can also omit the :card[Lion's Eye Diamond] in Meandeck but it will prevent you from getting access to a lot of the more mana efficient or quick kills it enables.
+You can also omit the :card[Lion's Eye Diamond] in Doomsday but it will prevent you from getting access to a lot of the more mana efficient or quick kills it enables.
 You probably need the Force of Wills but you can also not run them if need be and instead rely more on soft counters and discard effects or Veil of Summer.
 The only card I would really advocate not